 It began with the best of intentions.
 Worried about the effects of alcohol on American families, mothers and civic leaders started a movement to outlaw drinking in public places.

 Over time, their protests, petitions, and activism paid off—when a Constitutional Amendment banning the sale and consumption of alcohol was ratified, it was hailed as the end of public drunkenness, alcoholism, and a host of other social ills related to booze.
 Instead, it began a decade of lawlessness, when children smuggled (and drank) illegal alcohol, the most upright citizens casually broke the law, and a host of notorious gangsters entered the public eye.

-One of School Library Journal's Best Nonfiction Books of 2011.
+A School Library Journal's Best Nonfiction Book

-YALSA Excellence in Nonfiction Finalist
+A YALSA Excellence in Nonfiction Finalist

 “A fast-paced, gripping narrative . . .
 An informative, insightful account of a fascinating period of American history.” —Kirkus Reviews, starred review

 “Gangsters, guns, and political battles—this book has them all—and presents them in compelling prose . . . a lively read.” —School Library Journal, starred review

 “Lively anecdotes and personal stories keep the reading brisk and often quite jovial.” —Bulletin of the Center for Children's Books, starred review

 “A highly readable, well-shaped look at the Eighteenth Amendment . . . a top-notch resource.” —Booklist, starred review